Are Humans as Brittle as Large Language Models?: Related Work

 \subsection{Variability in Humans}

-Differences in human annotation are commonly treated as noise, often attributed to annotation errors~\citep{zhang-de-marneffe-2021-identifying}.
-However, \citet{plank-2022-problem} argue that variability in human annotations can also arise from factors such as subjectivity, perspectivism, annotator disagreement, and the existence of multiple plausible views.
+In the context of human annotation, variations between annotators are commonly treated as noise, often attributed to annotation errors \citep{zhang-de-marneffe-2021-identifying}.
+However, \citet{plank-2022-problem} argues that variability in human annotations can also arise from factors such as subjectivity, perspectivism, annotator disagreement, and the existence of multiple plausible views.
+Conversely, in survey responses, inter-participant variability is expected and desired in order to reflect the diversity of the surveyed population.
+However, such responses may also be sensitive to how questions are asked \citep{survey-review}, exhibiting similarities to the prompt-brittleness phenomenon observed for LLMs.